 X-ray of the spine

-A thoracic spine x-ray is an x-ray of the 12 chest (thoracic) bones (vertebrae).
-The vertebrae are separated by flat pads of cartilage called disks ...Read Article Now Book Mark Article
+A thoracic spine x-ray is an x-ray of the 12 chest (thoracic) bones (vertebrae) of the spine.
+The vertebrae are separated by flat pads of cartilage ...Read Article Now Book Mark Article

 CT scan or MRI scan of the spine can show if there is any narrowing of the spinal canal.